 The Foyer: A Low-Barrier Housing-Focused Overnight Emergency Shelter

-The Foyer will be located in the old thrift store on the grounds of the Salvation Army (409 North Broadway) with oversight, staffing and management by Volunteer Ministry Center.
-The shelter will provide approximately up to forty-five (45) beds to vulnerable and hard-to-reach individuals experiencing homelessness with an emphasis on individuals gathering under the I-40 overpass and Broadway.
+The Foyer is located in the old thrift store on the grounds of the Salvation Army (409 North Broadway) with oversight, staffing and management by Volunteer Ministry Center.
+The shelter provides approximately up to thirty (30) beds to vulnerable and hard-to-reach individuals experiencing homelessness with an emphasis on individuals gathering under the I-40 overpass and Broadway.

-The shelter will be paired with access to community social services that promote the entree to permanent housing through the Housing First philosophy.
+The shelter is paired with access to community social services that promote the entree to permanent housing through the Housing First philosophy.
 This “front room” of a shelter with a housing focus can solve the experience of homelessness while meeting some basic needs not “the other way around.”

-The Foyer is scheduled to begin operations in late fall 2019 and hours will be from 4:00 pm - 8:30 am, seven days a week.
-To access the shelter, individuals will be referred by Street Outreach workers as staffed by VMC, Community Action Committee (CAC), Helen Ross McNabb and other social service providers.
+The Foyer began operations in December 2019 and is open from 7:00 pm - 7:00 am, seven days a week.
+To access the shelter, individuals are referred by Street Outreach workers as staffed by VMC, Community Action Committee (CAC), Helen Ross McNabb and other social service providers.

 What is Low-Barrier?